zaidsaiyed/IFTTT-WebHooks-Trigger/README.md

 -   An IFTTT account (You can create one using the link: [Create Account](https://ifttt.com/join))
 -   A webhook URL for the event you want to trigger
 -   Python 3.6 or higher installed on your system
 -   The requests library installed.
-You can install it using `pip install requests` in your terminal/command prompt.
+You can install it using `pip install requests` in your terminal or command prompt.

 ## Installation